-- a.
-Prospective subgrantees' record of past compliance with federal labor and employment laws, which: - Must address information on these entities' compliance with federal labor and employment laws on broadband deployment projects in the last three years; - ii.
+a.
+Prospective subgrantees' record of past compliance with federal labor and employment laws, which:

+- Must address information on these entities' compliance with federal labor and employment laws on broadband deployment projects in the last three years; - ii.
 Should include a certification from an Officer/Director-level employee (or equivalent) of the prospective subgrantee evidencing consistent past compliance with federal labor and employment laws by the subgrantee, as well as all contractors and subcontractors; and - iii.
 Should include written confirmation that the prospective subgrantee discloses any instances in which it or its contractors or subcontractors have been found to have violated laws such as the Occupational Safety and Health Act, the Fair Labor Standards Act, or any other applicable labor and employment laws for the preceding three years. - b.
 Prospective subgrantees' plans for ensuring compliance with federal labor and employment laws, which must address the following: - i.
-How the prospective subgrantee will ensure compliance in its own labor and employment practices, as well as that of its contractors and subcontractors, including: - 1.
-Information on applicable wage scales and wage and overtime payment practices for each class of employees expected to be involved directly in the physical construction of the broadband network; and - How the subgrantee will ensure the implementation of workplace safety committees that are authorized to raise health and safety concerns in connection with the delivery of deployment projects.
+How the prospective subgrantee will ensure compliance in its own labor and employment practices, as well as that of its contractors and subcontractors, including: - Information on applicable wage scales and wage and overtime payment practices for each class of employees expected to be involved directly in the physical construction of the broadband network; and - 2.
+How the subgrantee will ensure the implementation of workplace safety committees that are authorized to raise health and safety concerns in connection with the delivery of deployment projects.

 The division is committed to ensuring that all subgrantees align with its strategic objectives and core values, particularly in the areas of labor standards and safeguarding workers.
 In selecting prospective subgrantees, the division will follow a structured application and contracting process that ensures that it partners with entities that share its commitment to labor compliance.
 The subgrantee evaluation process outlined below will be tailored to meet the NOFO requirements, helping to ensure compliance with state and federal labor and employment laws throughout the phases of BEAD projects.
-Additionally, the division has included in its subgrantee scoring criteria "Fair Labor Practices".
-This criterion will assess a subgrantee's demonstrated record of compliance with state and federal labor and employment laws in North Carolina and their commitment to optional fair labor practices.
-Additional criterion detail can be found in the section "Requirement 8: Deployment Subgrantee Selection."

 The division's selection process will require that applicants provide documentation describing their compliance with federal and state labor and employment laws during the prior three years.
 This approach will help the division evaluate the prospective subgrantees and mitigate the risk of selecting noncompliant subgrantees to ensure that BEAD projects are carried out with the highest level of quality and compliance.
-New organizations without prior documented compliance will be evaluated based on forward looking commitments as explained in the Fair Labor Practice scoring criteria.